AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/02-methods.rst

     }

 ----------------------------
-What is a Method Receiver?
+What Is a Method Receiver?
 ----------------------------

 * First parameter of a **method**